Rescue Me (American TV series): Season 7

 The series finale begins with Lou eulogizing Tommy, Franco, Sean, Black Shawn, and Mike during a joint funeral with family, friends, and many other firefighters.
 This all turns out to be Tommy's dream.
 Tommy becomes acting Lieutenant, and while filling out a department report for Needles on that final incident, it is revealed that it was in fact only Lou who died, after having his face burned off in the fire.
 The recovering crew all contemplate their futures in leaving Ladder Company 62 and firefighting in general.
 Tommy files for retirement; Franco passes the Lieutenant's exam awaiting reassignment; Mike and Sean consider transferring; and Black Shawn considers quitting for Colleen.

 Tommy eventually finds a letter that Lou has left him in the event of his death, to be read at the scattering of his ashes.
 Tommy reads Lou's letter, which tells the guys to remain together, then spreads Lou's "remains".
 (Lou's ashes had to be replaced with dry cake mix after the crew had a mishap on the way.)
 Immediately after the service, Janet goes into labor at home, and Tommy delivers his son.
 After some debate over a name, Janet decides to name the baby Shea Gavin in honor of Lou.
 After an earlier scolding from Sheila and an incident with Wyatt at a playground involving liberal parents, Janet realizes that Tommy, regardless of everything, is not yet ready to retire.

 Tommy speaks to the new academy class, but this time with more clarity and a warning not to drown their sorrows with sex, violence, and alcohol.
 As newly appointed Lieutenant Franco Rivera takes over, Tommy returns to his truck and converses with Lou's ghost.
 The two make their peace and Tommy drives away.
 The episode ends with The Pogues' "Dirty Old Town" playing as the camera pans over to the Manhattan skyline, where 1 World Trade Center's construction progress can be seen.

 Cast and characters

 Rescue Me mainly focuses on Tommy Gavin's family and the men of his firehouse, but many other characters are introduced over the seven seasons who stay on as regular characters.
-Recurring guests include Maura Tierney, Artie Lange, Susan Sarandon, Desmond Harrington, Marisa Tomei, Gina Gershon, Peter Gallagher, Michael J. Fox, Cam Neely, Lyndon Byers, Phil Esposito, and Jennifer Esposito.
+Recurring guests include Maura Tierney, Artie Lange, Susan Sarandon, Desmond Harrington, Marisa Tomei, Gina Gershon, Peter Gallagher, Michael J. Fox, Cam Neely, Will Chase, Lyndon Byers, Phil Esposito, and Jennifer Esposito.